akayibrahim/jsontopojo/README.md

 ```
 2. Run mvn clean install.
 Once the build is complete, navigate to the project root folder and you should see POJO's file.

-NOTE : if project can not download from maven repository, you can download jar from this [link](https://github.com/akayibrahim/jsontopojo/raw/master/lib/jsontopojo-1.0-SNAPSHOT.jar "link").
+NOTE : if the project can not download from maven repository, you can download jar from this [link](https://github.com/akayibrahim/jsontopojo/raw/master/lib/jsontopojo-1.0-SNAPSHOT.jar "link").

 NOTE : For using lombok, you have to add lombok dependency to your pom.xml.
 ```xml